tomatensaus/DeyeSolarDesktop/TELEGRAM_SETUP.md

 Boilerplate config and automations to integrate into your own Telegram bot.

 NEW: please note that you can now setup your bot from Settings >> Devices and Services >> Add Integration >> Telegram (Once installed restart HA)
 The above setup might replace the config needed in the [packages/telegram.yaml](./packages/telegram.yaml).
 The automation will still be needed to action telegram messages and responses

+What do we need to achieve
+1. You need to register with Telegram BotFather (A bot on telegram, see walkthrough below)
+2. You need to find your chatID, this is a number such as 123221211 assigned to your telegram user.
+(This is done with an automation or looking in the logs)
+3. You need to register this ChatID with the HA telegram plugin to allow HA to received and send messages to this user
+4. The same applies when adding your Bot to a group (the group has a chatID)
+5. Every user that wants to send or receive messages need to be added to you HA configuration

 Old Steps:
-You only need to register your own bot on Telegram and give the bot additional permissions to see your messages.
+You only need to register your own bot on Telegram and give the bot additional permissions to (read your/send you) messages.
 Then supply the api KEY in the config file in [packages/telegram.yaml](./packages/telegram.yaml)

-Input your bot's api key under "api_key" as supplied by the "BotFather_BOT" Restart home assistant:
+Input your bot's api key under "api_key" as supplied by the "BotFather_BOT" (walkrhtough below) Restart home assistant:
 Now /start your bot and send it a some text, we will see the automation will log this event.